I faced a major pickle yesterday.

 - Leftover cake is delicious covered and stored in the refrigerator for up to 5 days.

-Make ahead tip: Prepare cakes and frosting 1 day in advance.
+- Make Ahead Instructions: Prepare cakes and frosting 1 day in advance.
 Keep cakes at room temperature, covered tightly.
 Refrigerate prepared frosting in an airtight container, then bring to room temperature when ready to use.
 Frosted or unfrosted cakes may be frozen up to 2 months, thaw overnight in the refrigerator and bring to room temperature, if desired, before serving.

-- Slightly drain the crushed pineapple.
+- Pineapple: Slightly drain the crushed pineapple.
 You want a little juice, but not all of it!